 Keywords

-Remote Sensing, Fuel Load, Wildfires, MODIS, Landsat, STARFM
+Remote Sensing, Fuel Load, Wildfires, MODIS, Landsat,

 II.
 Introduction

 Background:

 Wildfire risk in Texas has increased due to climate change and recent urbanization into wildland areas with 80percent of fires occurring within 2 miles of developed areas.
 This increases the risk of the loss of life and property.
 As the population in Texas continues to grow these factors are expected to continue.
 In 2011, Texas declared a state of emergency due to the increase in wildfires that burned nearly 4,000,000 acres of Texas and destroyed nearly 3,000 homes, making this one of the worst fire season the state has ever seen.
 Things were so bad that Texas firefighters responded to 30,000 fires during 2011.
 All of this was exacerbated by a historic draught in 2011, which was preceded by an abnormally wet year in 2010.
 This lead to an increase in vegetation growth in 2010 that dried out in 2011, contributing to a more intense wildfire season.
 (Huffman, 2012)